 His established group Metamono finds new life in vintage analogue and hand made electronics, including the lyrical strains of Podmore’s theremin.
 Metamono released their second album album Creative Listening February 2016, and continue with live performances, installations and film projects across Europe, including Secrets of Nature – Sounds Unseen: live electronic for silent British film.

-Podmore has also been a martial artist for over 30 years currently teaching Tai Chi in London
+Podmore has also been a martial artist for over 30 years and teaches Tai Chi in London